sled-group/compute-guide/how-to-setup-code/python-env.md

 1. Load your Python version using `module load`.
     1. `module avail` would show you all the available modules.
     2. For example, at the time of writing, `python3.8-anaconda/2021.05` is available, so you'd issue `module load python3.8-anaconda/2021.05`.
 2. Create a virtual environment by issuing `conda create -n <env-name>`.
-This will create a directory called `venv` where your virtual environment would exist.
     1. Note that if you want to use another Python version, you shouldn't load another version of conda, rather you'd load the same version of conda, and create a virtual environment with a different Python version by running `conda create -n <env-name> python=3.6`
 3. Activate your virtual environment by issuing `conda activate <env-name>`.
     1. You can deactivate it by issuing `conda deactivate`.